irkullawarrohan-hue/irkullawarrohan-hue/README.md

-Hi 👋 My name is Rohan Irkullawar
+Hi, My name is Rohan Irkullawar
 =================================

-Software Engineer
+Software Developer
 -----------------

-Hi, I am Rohan.
-I’m a recent graduate who’s genuinely interested in software development.
-I’ve been working with Java and learning core programming concepts by building small projects.
-Right now, I’m focused on improving my skills and looking for an opportunity where I can learn from real world work and contribute to a team.
+Hi, I’m Rohan.
+I believe skills matter more than titles, so I focus on learning by building real things.
+I’m currently shaping myself as a software developer and looking for environments where curiosity and effort are valued.

 * 🌍  I'm based in Hyderabad
 * ✉️  You can contact me at [irkullawarrohan@gmail.com](mailto:irkullawarrohan@gmail.com)